latentflip/deval/README.md

 ].join('\n');
 ```

-Quotes everywhere, keeping track of indentation is a pian if you want it properly formatted, no syntax highlighting, bleurgh.
+Quotes everywhere, keeping track of indentation is a pain if you want it properly formatted, no syntax highlighting, bleurgh.

 Deval makes it look like this: